mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 starships in existence have been built at its Imperial

 Navy Depot in a star system that was touched by the Ancients.
-Even after over 1,000 years, the Core’s economy is among the mightiest in the Imperium.
+Even after over 1,000 years, the Core's economy is among the mightiest in the Imperium.
 More goods are exported from its industrial worlds than from those of any other sector.

-The Sylean Main is the Core’s richest trade route, connecting Capital to the majority of the sector.
+The Sylean Main is the Core's richest trade route, connecting [[Capital]] to the majority of the sector.
-Achenaar Antilles currently dominates shipping in the sector but the megacorporate lines are engaged with them in fierce economic combat for control of the sector’s rich export business.
+Achenaar Antilles currently dominates shipping in the sector but the megacorporate lines are engaged with them in fierce economic combat for control of the sector's rich export business.
 While the big corporations duke it out for control, there is plenty of business for enterprising free traders to make a living.

-Several alien races hail from the Core, including the Ssienjhiovla, an aquatic species who have integrated themselves into Imperial society and the sagely but bloviating Bhu’oovaakaylaa, large and phlegmatic and virtually unseen beyond the confines of their homeworld.
-The Oo-ne-beto-pon-tee or ‘whistlers’ as some call them, a strange and potentially dangerous species, are under the watchful eye of the Imperial Navy on the isolated world of Night.
+Several alien races hail from the Core, including the Ssienjhiovla, an aquatic species who have integrated themselves into Imperial society and the sagely but bloviating Bhu'oovaakaylaa, large and phlegmatic and virtually unseen beyond the confines of their homeworld.
+The Oo-ne-beto-pon-tee or 'whistlers' as some call them, a strange and potentially dangerous species, are under the watchful eye of the Imperial Navy on the isolated world of Night.
 Their ability to